Lets-code-with-us/Scams-Alert/content/content-guidelines.md

-# DevBlogger Content Guidelines
+# ScamAlert Content Guidelines

-Welcome to DevBlogger!
+Welcome to ScamAlert!
 As a platform dedicated to developers and tech bloggers, we strive to maintain a high-quality, professional, and engaging environment.
 To ensure a safe and valuable space for everyone, all users must adhere to the following content guidelines.
-By publishing on DevBlogger, you agree to follow these rules to maintain content integrity, compliance with legal and ad policies, and respect for the community.
+By publishing on ScamAlert, you agree to follow these rules to maintain content integrity, compliance with legal and ad policies, and respect for the community.

 ## 1. General Content Quality

 ### ✅ High-Quality & Valuable Content

-- **Relevance:** DevBlogger is a platform for developers, programmers, and tech enthusiasts.
+- **Relevance:** ScamAlert is a platform for developers, programmers, and tech enthusiasts.
 All content must be related to technology, coding, software development, engineering, and related fields.
 - **Originality:** Content must be unique and not copied from other sources.
 AI-generated content must be clearly disclosed at the beginning of the post.
 - **Accuracy & Credibility:** Ensure that all information is factual, well-researched, and reliable.
 Include sources and references where appropriate.
 - **Clarity & Structure:** Use proper grammar, spelling, and formatting.
 Break content into sections with headings and bullet points for readability.